FravBox/YagCCs/Thread Management/readme.md

 # THREAD MANAGEMENT - ABOUT
 **A set of custom commands for all sorts of Thread features!**

-`/learn/` contains heavily commented proof of concept code for saving a thread to the db and making a thread list command.
-You can use this to help you make your own thread-based commands.
-There's also some random facts I learned about threads in there.

 **Table of Contents**
 1. Main features/pictures
 2. [Main mandatory command information.](https://github.com/FravBox/YagCCs/tree/main/Thread%20Management#main-command)